ttmduc0309/multi-agent-customer-service/README.md

 ```

 This is only a demonstration of the ACCOUNT usecase of the system.
-The system handles 2 usecase: ACCOUNT for account problems and OTHER for other problems
+The system handles 2 usecase: ACCOUNT for account problems and OTHER for other problems.
 To test the basic flow, ask account related questions like: "Tài khoản tôi không vào được" then follow the bot's instructions

 NOTE: The agent_runtime.log contains the results of past experiment